vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 This distinction is essential.

-The feedback warned that running the same command reader during decode and render can be dangerous if decode mutates real playback state or infers static flow only from dynamic choices.
+The same command reader can run during decode and render, but the two phases do different work.
+Decode records source facts and possible flow.
+Render produces performance events and asks the VM to make the real playback decisions.

 ## 6.1 Decode phase